 Many owners dream of growing their small businesses into larger ones.
 Getting there involves loads of decisions to make along the way.
-But one of the most fundamental is how you’re going to grow your business.
+But one of the most fundamental is how you’re going to grow your small business.
 One way is to generate growth organically, which includes building your revenue and bottom line by increasing your customer base, reinvesting profits and improving efficiency.
 The other way to grow is through merging with or acquiring another company.
 This can quickly increase your customer base and give you entirely new channels that can accelerate the growth of your business.

 Business consultants Karl Stark and Bill Stewart say that, based on their work with client companies, they’ve noticed that a distinct pattern emerges in how different size businesses approach growth.
 Small companies, they say, typically view business building as a “do-it-yourself” organic approach, while large companies tend to turn to acquisition.
 But the reality, they say, is that companies of any size should be able to successfully do either one.
 The key is building and basing the growth strategy on the right business case.

 As a thought starter, smallbusiness.chron.com takes a look at some of the advantages and disadvantages of organic and inorganic growth, respectively.

 When you grow your business yourself, you know the company inside and out and have the satisfaction of seeing your vision come to life.
 You can control your rate of growth and may even decide to sell the business when it’s reached a certain size.

 On the other hand, if you merge with or buy another business, your market share and assets are immediately larger.
 Your new, expanded business is more valuable, which may make it easier for you to get capital when you need it.
 You may also benefit from the skills and expertise of added staff members.